Get to Know Us

 Jacob began pastoring at Science Ridge in June of 2023.

-In addition to pastoring, Jacob farms with his brothers and parents on their organic dairy and grain farm around Sterling.
+In addition to pastoring, Jacob farms with his family on their organic dairy and grain farm around Sterling.

-Jacob is married to Leah, and together they enjoy tending their garden, singing, and practicing hospitality.
+Jacob and wife Leah, have a son, Ben, and together they enjoy tending their garden, singing, and practicing hospitality.

 Jacob is a graduate of Hesston College, Eastern Mennonite University, and Friends University.
 He holds a Master's in Christian Spiritual Formation and Leadership and is licensed through Willow Springs Mennonite Church and Illinois Mennonite Conference.